 Twice the land size of spacious Clark County, Elko County is rural and pretty empty.
 It occupies the north east corner of the state, and borders both Utah and Idaho.

-There are also six casinos in Wendover, Nevada (near the Utah border), along with 18 others in various parts of county, including Jackpot near the Idaho border.
+There are also eight casinos in Wendover, Nevada (near the Utah border), along with 22 others in various parts of county, including Jackpot near the Idaho border.

 On the eastern size, with about the same land size of Clark County, White Pine County has just about 10,000 residents, or roughly the number of people in the MGM Grand at any given time.

-These are all smaller casinos, including Pete’s Gambling Hall and the Winners Inn.
-There are only 29 quarter slot machines in the entire county.
+These are all smaller casinos, including Pete’s Gambling Hall, Winnemucca Inn & Casino, and the Winners Inn.
+There are just over 1,000 slot machines in the entire county.

-The largest county in Nevada, (and the 3rd largest in the United States), Nye County has 11 casinos, most of which are in Pahrump, including the Gold Town Casino and Pahrump Nugget.
+The largest county in Nevada, (and the 3rd largest in the United States in terms of land), the infamous Nye County from “Live PD” fame has 18 casinos, most of which are in Pahrump, including the Gold Town Casino and Pahrump Nugget.

-In case you are counting, we are 12 casinos off of our 335 casinos in Nevada.
-The remaining 12 are smaller joints spread out across rural areas in the state.
+In case you are counting, we are a few casinos off of our 433 tally of casinos in Nevada.
+The remaining ones are very smaller joints spread out across rural areas in the state.

 Miscellaneous facts about casinos in Nevada that may only interest me.

-* Of these 253 bigger hotels and casinos, the average occupancy rate for the hotel in 2015 was 83.55%.
-The state of Nevada’s busiest month for casinos was July, when the occupancy rate soared to 87.92%, while the slowest month was December, with a 74.54% occupancy rate.
+- Of these 305 bigger hotels and casinos, the average occupancy rate for the hotel in normal years is around 85%.
+The state of Nevada’s busiest month for casinos is July, when the occupancy rate soars to 89%, while the slowest month is December, with a 74% occupancy rate.